Sue Patterson

 Human Resources Director

 Julia has worked in various roles at WINGS since 2012.
 She now oversees Human Resources for our growing team, with a focus on implementing best practices in recruitment, onboarding, and employee engagement.
-Julia has a degree in Computer Science and Business Administration from Universidad Galileo and recently received her postgraduate degrees in Human Resources Administration and Master’s in Human Resource Management and Development.
+Julia has a degree in Computer Science and Business Administration from Universidad Galileo and holds postgraduate degrees in Human Resources Administration and a Master’s in Human Resource Management and Development.
 Julia has been a significant aspect of WINGS’ recognized stability and longevity.
 Part of her commitment to and belief in WINGS’ work stems from her hope for the future of her two adorable daughters.

 Erik Pocasangre